tix-factory/monitoring/README.md

 See: https://stackoverflow.com/a/51448773/1663648

 #### Firewall
 This doc assumes ME is using digitalocean.
-Set up a firewall in digitalocean to allow port `80` from anywhere, and `5601` + `9200` from ME IP address.
+Set up a firewall in digitalocean to allow port `80`, `5601` + `9200` from allowed IP addresses (including ME IP address).

 ### Install
-Copy the `docker-compose.yml` file into the VPS and then run it by running: `docker-compose up -d` Run the command in the directory that contains the `docker-compose.yml`.
+Copy the following files into the same directory on the VPS:

-### Kibana Configuration
+- `kibana.yml`
-#### Dark Theme
+- `docker-compose.yml`

-Kibana has a dark theme!
-In the navigation go to `Stack Management` -> `Advanced Settings` and search for "theme".
+Run `docker-compose up -d` in that directory.

 #### Logs
 Add the index pattern in `Stack Management` -> `Index Patterns`.